Smalltalk: Syntax

-Smalltalk-80 syntax is rather minimalist, based on only a handful of declarations and reserved words.
-In fact, only six "keywords" are reserved in Smalltalk: true, false, nil, self, super, and thisContext.
+Smalltalk-80 syntax is rather minimalist, based on only a handful of declarations.
+In fact, there are only five "keywords" in Smalltalk, names of pseudo-variables with a special meaning: true, false, nil, self, and super.
 These are properly termed pseudo-variables, identifiers that follow the rules for variable identifiers but denote bindings that a programmer cannot change.
-The true, false, and nil pseudo-variables are singleton instances. self and super refer to the receiver of a message within a method activated in response to that message, but sends to super are looked up in the superclass of the method's defining class rather than the class of the receiver, which allows methods in subclasses to invoke methods of the same name in superclasses. thisContext refers to the current activation record.
-The only built-in language constructs are message sends, assignment, method return and literal syntax for some objects.
+The true, false, and nil pseudo-variables are singleton instances. self and super refer to the receiver of a message within a method activated in response to that message, but sends to super are looked up in the superclass of the method's defining class rather than the class of the receiver, which allows methods in subclasses to invoke methods of the same name in superclasses.
+The only built-in language constructs are message sends, assignment, method return, literal syntax for some objects, including block literals (closures).
 From its origins as a language for children of all ages, standard Smalltalk syntax uses punctuation in a manner more like English than mainstream coding languages.
-The remainder of the language, including control structures for conditional evaluation and iteration, is implemented on top of the built-in constructs by the standard Smalltalk class library.
-(For performance reasons, implementations may recognize and treat as special some of those messages; however, this is only an optimization and is not hardwired into the language syntax.)
+The remainder of the language, including control structures for conditional evaluation and iteration, is implemented on top of the built-in constructs by the standard Smalltalk class library (for performance reasons, implementations may recognize and treat as special some of those messages; however, this is only an optimization and is not coded into the language syntax).
+The pseudo-variable thisContext may have been added in some implementations, but is not mentioned in either Smalltalk-80 or the ANSI standard.
+Pseudo-variables in general realise arguments passed to messages or blocks, content of these variables is read-only and cannot be modified.

-The adage that "Smalltalk syntax fits on a postcard" may have originated in Alan Kay's original conception of the language, as related by him in practically every of tens or hundreds of public lectures, op. cit., or perhaps it could refer to a code snippet by Ralph Johnson, demonstrating all the basic standard syntactic elements of methods:
+The adage that "Smalltalk syntax fits on a postcard" may have originated in Alan Kay's original conception of the language, as related by him in practically each of tens or hundreds of public lectures, op. cit., or perhaps it could refer to a code snippet by Ralph Johnson, demonstrating all the basic standard syntactic elements of methods: